jasonmoo/dk/README.md

 	        v 0,1

-	dk is a decaying hashtable of counters.
+	dk is a decaying 2-dimensional hashtable of counters

-	dk will track counts on keys in groups, and apply a constant time decay function to the set periodically to keep the data fresh.
+	dk keeps track of counts on keys in groups, and applies a decay function to the set periodically to keep the data fresh, and lean

-	dk can be tuned from the command line: decay percentage per second, decay floor and decay minimum interval.
+	dk can be tuned from the command line:
+	  + decay_rate = rate of decay per second
+	  + decay_floor = minimum value to keep
+	  + decay_interval = maximum number of seconds to go between decays

+	dk was inspired by @bitly's https://github.com/bitly/forgettable

 	Usage:

-	// build and start server
+	# build and start server
-	./build darwin/amd64 true && sudo bin/dk-darwin-amd64 -host :80
+	./build.sh darwin/amd64 && sudo bin/dk-darwin-amd64 -host :80

 	// each call increments by one